adonisjs/v5-docs/content/guides/testing/introduction.md

 #### Truncate database after each run cycle

-An alternative to the above approach is to truncate all table in the database after each run cycle instead of roll it back.
+An alternative to the above approach is to truncate all tables in the database after each run cycle instead of rolling it back.
 This can be done by registering the `TestUtils.db().truncate()` hook within the `tests/bootstrap.ts` file.

 ```ts
 // title: tests/bootstrap.ts